magland/mountainlab_devel/README.txt

 * Linux or Mac (has been tested on Ubuntu)

 Overview:
-Run the processing using mountainsort_example
+Run the processing using mountainsort_example1
-View the results using mountainview_example
+View the results using mountainview_example1
-Read the output arrays from MATLAB
+You can also read the output arrays from MATLAB

 == Run mountainsort for the first time ==

 From MATLAB:
 > cd mountainsort
-> mountainview_example1
+> mountainsort_example1

 You will get a message telling you to download some data.
 Follow those instructions and then try re-running.

+Download should take a few minutes
 Processing should take less than one minute